georgesp90/Jouzu/README.md

 # Jouzu

-A simple Expo React Native MVP for a daily hiragana Wordle-style game.
+A simple Expo React Native MVP for a daily hiragana guessing game.

 Jouzu is meant to feel like a quiet daily Japanese ritual: open the app, guess one hiragana word, get Wordle-style feedback, learn the answer, and come back tomorrow.